Fishers COVID-19 FAQs

 You can subscribe to COVID-19 email updates from the Fishers Health Department using this form.

 City of Fishers Operations

 Has the City of Fishers shut down operations?

-How do I obtain a special event approval for my event of over 500+ people?
+How do I obtain a special event approval for my event of 25 people?